 - Thrive on nontraditional assignments including competitions and games?

 The Myers Briggs Type Indicator (MBTI) can help you and your students understand how their seemingly random behavior and preferences are consistent.

 The MBTI is a self-report instrument takes about 30 minutes to administer.
-Depending on the test version, it can be self-scored or scored by the Center for Advising, Internships & Lifelong Career Development.
+Depending on the test version, it can be self-scored or scored by the Advising, Internships & Career Center.
 Originally based on Carl Jung's theory of personality types, the MBTI is a nonjudgmental instrument that has been used in thousands of research studies.

 The MBTI helps your students understand how they prefer to get information, make decisions, and orient their lives.
-The Center for Advising, Internships & Lifelong Career Development staff can administer the MBTI to you and your students and offer an interactive workshop analyzing the results in a positive and non-threatening manner.
+The Advising, Internships & Career Center staff can administer the MBTI to you and your students and offer an interactive workshop analyzing the results in a positive and non-threatening manner.